 Do you want to attend the 2017 NMEA Conference in Charleston, SC, and could you use some financial assistance to attend?
-There are currently two different types of scholarships available: NMEA member-only scholarships and Expanding Audiences scholarships.
+There are currently three different types of scholarships available: NMEA member-only scholarships, Expanding Audiences scholarships, and Traditional Knowledge scholarships.

 All scholarship nominations and applications are due on March 15, and notifications will be made by April 15, so that everyone can register by the 2017 NMEA conference registration early-bird deadline!

 Please note: scholarship awardees in all categories have 90 days after the last day of the conference to submit their paperwork and receipts to receive the scholarship.

 The scholarship program was created by the NMEA Board of Directors in 1995 to assist members in attending the annual conference.
 Scholarship awards are available for NMEA members living in the U.S. or abroad.
 The annual NMEA auction, held at each annual conference, provides partial funding for these scholarships.
 Applicants must be NMEA members in good standing.
 Chapter membership is a plus, but not required.

 3/17/17 Update: The deadline for 2017 applications & nominations for this scholarship has been extended through midnight, March 24!